vuestorefront/vue-storefront/doc/Installing on Windows.md

 3. Go to vue-storefront in dir: `cd vue-storefront`
 4. Install dependencies: `yarn install`
 5. Copy `config/default.json` to `config/local.json`
-6. Images: because vue-storefront-api uses `imagemagick` and some nodejs cmdline bindings it can be dificult to run the image proxy on localhost/windows machine.
+6. Images: because vue-storefront-api uses some nodejs cmdline bindings it can be difficult to run the image proxy on localhost/windows machine.
 Please point out the vue-storefront to image proxy provided by changing `config/local.json` images.baseUrl:

 ```js
 export default {